 Author: Shannon McNear

-I received a review copy of this book from NetGalley, and these are my honest thoughts about it.
+I received a complimentary copy of this book from NetGalley, and these are my honest thoughts about it.

 WARNING: Chapter 6: the young women of the Powhatan offer themselves to John Smith, a man exclaims, “By Jove.”
 Chapter 9: a woman is raped repeatedly.
 Chapter 10: she is raped again.
 Chapter 12: abortion.